2025–26 UMass Minutemen ice hockey season

-The 2025–26 UMass Minutemen ice hockey season will be the 94th season of play for the program, the 33rd at the Division I level, and 32nd in Hockey East.
-The Minutemen will represent the University of Massachusetts Amherst in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Mullins Center and be coached by Greg Carvel, in his 10th season.
+The 2025–26 UMass Minutemen ice hockey season was the 94th season of play for the program, the 33rd at the Division I level, and 32nd in Hockey East.
+The Minutemen represented the University of Massachusetts Amherst in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Mullins Center and be coached by Greg Carvel, in his 10th season.